 This paper combines several hand-collected and newly digitized historical data sets.
 First, I compiled a bank-level panel data set containing balance sheet information for all national banks located in the following 17 states: Alabama, Delaware, District of Columbia, Georgia, Indiana, Kentucky, Maryland, Michigan, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia and West Virginia.
-The bank-level panel data set contains 3,334 individual banks which are observed at four points in time, yielding a total of 12,996 observations.
-I track national banks on four call dates: 12 September 1919, 31 January 1920, 8 September 1920 and 6 September 1921.
+The bank-level panel data set contains 3,334 individual banks which are observed at four points in time, yielding a total of 12,996 observations.23 I track national banks on four call dates: 12 September 1919, 31 January 1920, 8 September 1920 and 6 September 1921.
 I rely on two sources to collect the balance sheet data.
-For the September call dates, I use the annual reports of the Office of the Comptroller of the Currency (1920, 1921a,b, 1922) and for the January 1920 call date I draw on the Rand McNally bankers directory (1920) bankers directory.
-The four call dates are partly dictated by data availability.
-The Comptroller reports were published only once a year with individual bank-level data recorded in September, while the bankers directory was published bi-annually (in January and July).
-I also sampled call dates specifically in order to satisfy the data needs of my research design.
-The January 1920 data contain the last available balance sheet information before LAW and macroprudential policy implementation in late May/early spring 1920.
+For the September call dates, I use the annual reports of the Office of the Comptroller of the Currency (1920, 1921a,b, 1922) and for the January 1920 call date I draw on the Rand McNally bankers directory (1920) bankers directory.24 The four call dates are partly dictated by data availability.
+The Comptroller reports were published only once a year with individual bank-level data recorded in September, while the bankers directory was published bi-annually (in January 1920 data contain the last available balance sheet information before LAW and macroprudential policy implementation in late May/early spring 1920.
 Together, the September 1919 and January 1920 call dates enable me to analyze pre-trends.